Georgina Mazzeo Accentuates Pert Posterior In Tight Bodysuit

 “I can’t enough of ur posts.
 You are the most beautiful woman on IG.
 It’s clear there is something so special about you my love,” a fourth person commented.

 The model appears to be very comfortable in front of the camera.
-She’s always looks confident and she shows off her incredible physique in curve-hugging ensembles.
+She’s always looks confident as she shows off her incredible physique in curve-hugging ensembles.

-As previously reported by The Inquisitr, Georgina recently delighted her followers when she rocked a strapless black bodysuit that showed off her ample cleavage as she graced the cover of Maxim Magazine in Mexico.
+As previously reported by The Inquisitr, Georgina recently delighted her followers when she rocked a strapless black bodysuit that showed off her ample cleavage as she graced the cover of Maxim magazine in Mexico.
 That post was a huge hit among her supporters.
 It has raked in more than 106,000 likes and over 920 comments to date.